KasparEtter/ef1p/pages/email/email.md

 If you own a [generic top-level domain](https://en.wikipedia.org/wiki/Generic_top-level_domain), you can [submit the whole top-level domain](https://hstspreload.org/#tld) for inclusion in Chromium's HSTS preload list.
-Since [GitHub Pages still doesn't support HSTS for custom domains](https://github.com/isaacs/github/issues/1249), this website has no `Strict-Transport-Security` header and is on no preload list.
+Since [GitHub Pages still doesn't support HSTS for custom domains](https://github.com/isaacs/github/issues/1249), this blog has no `Strict-Transport-Security` header field and is on no preload list.

 The following three security and privacy aspects of HSTS are worth mentioning:
 - [**Homograph attacks**](#homograph-attack):